Saeef-47/Excel-Analytics-Projects/README.md

-# Sales Dashboard – Excel Project
+# IPL Dashboard – Excel Project

 ## Overview
-This project features an interactive Sales Dashboard built in Excel.
-It provides a visual summary of sales performance using charts, pivot tables, and slicers to enable dynamic data exploration.
+This project features an interactive dashboard analyzing IPL match data using Excel Pivot Tables and Slicers.
+It provides insights into team performance, player statistics, and match outcomes.

 ## Skills Used
-- Dashboard design and layout
-- Pivot tables and pivot charts
+- Pivot Tables for data aggregation
-- Slicers for interactive filtering
+- Slicers for dynamic filtering
-- KPIs and trend analysis
+- Dashboard layout and design
 - Data cleaning and formatting
+- Basic statistical analysis